Dersim massacre: Early republican era

 Following the establishment of the Republic of Turkey in 1923, some Kurdish tribes became unhappy about certain aspects of Atatürk's "Kemalist policies", described as "the ideology of the new political élite tied to the single-party régime", imposing a policy of Turkification, including the removal of functionaries of "Kurdish race" in Turkish Kurdistan and land reform, and staged armed revolts that were put down by the Turkish military.

 Dersim had been a particularly difficult province for the Ottoman government to control, with 11 different armed rebellions between 1876 and 1923.
 The rebellious stance of the aghas in Dersim continued during the early years of the Republic of Turkey.
 Aghas in Dersim objected to losing authority in their manorial affairs and refused to pay taxes; and complaints from the provincial governors in Dersim were sent to the central government in Ankara, which favoured land reform and direct control over the country's farmlands, as well as state planning for agricultural production.
 In an Interior Ministry report in 1926, it was considered necessary to use force against the aghas of Dersim.
-On 1 November 1936, during a speech in parliament, Atatürk described Dersim as Turkey's most important interior problem.
+Historically, the majority of Dersim spoke Zaza, while a minority spoke Kurdish, although it changed after the imposition of the Turkish language and bans on minority languages.

+Hasan Reşit Tankut wrote the "Sociological study on the Zaza" in 1932, considered one of the first studies concerning Dersim, which was written in the preparation phase of the operation and massacre.
+Tankut presented Dersim as a region populated by a distinct people known as Zazas, and explicitly drew on Ziya Gökalp.
+While Gökalp depicted the Zazas as particularly easy to assimilate into the Turkish nation, Tankut characterized Dersim as geographically wild and alien, claiming that the Zazas lived "between Paradise and Hell."
+Despite also denying the Armenian genocide, Tankut alleged that many Armenians took refuge in Dersim.
+On November 1, 1936, during a speech in parliament, Atatürk described Dersim as Turkey's most important interior problem.